C-huck/gesture-handshape-perception/README.md

     - Q2: verbs generated from action videos are significantly more related to verbs generated from gesture videos than to random verbs; the encyclopedic content of silent gesture is not as ambiguous as previously assumed

 # Files
- - `generate_summary_data.py`: For each gesture or action vignette, computes the proportion of transitive sentences used to describe it, and three measures of semantic similarity: the diversity of verbs used (via Shannon's Diversity Index/H-Index), the Euclidean Distance of each verb's 300d representation vectors, and the mean cosine similarity of the sentences used, etc.
+ - `generate_summary_data.py`: Outputs summary data for live action videos and gesture videos.
+For each gesture or action vignette, computes the proportion of transitive sentences used to describe it, and three measures of semantic similarity: the diversity of verbs used (via Shannon's Diversity Index/H-Index), the Euclidean Distance of each verb's 300d representation vectors, and the mean cosine similarity of the sentences used, etc.
  - `preprocess_sentences.py`: Takes `data.csv` as input and (a) annonymizes MTurk WorkerIds, (b) removes errant responses/rejected work, (c) renames filenames to human-readable formats, (d) and automatically extracts the verb(s) from each response sentence.
  - `video_rename.py`: A file containing the key translating between obscurred and human-readable file names.
 File names were obscurred in experiment so Turkers could not use the file name (e.g., *balloon-deflate-np-IN.mp4*) to guess the meaning of the gesture.
  - `data.csv`: Input to `preprocess_sentences.py`.
 Raw data file containing the title of the gesture video, the inherent transitivity of the gesture video ('1' = transitive), the subject code for the gesturer, the subject code for the AMT respondent, a sentence describing the gesture, the main verb(s) of the sentence, and the transitivity of the sentence The main verb(s) of each response sentences were identified using `preprocess_data.py` with some manual cleanup.
 Transitivity was coded by hand.
- - `data_processed.csv`: Output of `generate_summary_data.py`.
-Summary data.
-Includes: the item, its mean transitivity score, SDI/H-index, handshape characteristics, etc.
+ - `gesture_summary_data.csv` and `action_summary_data.csv`: Output of `generate_summary_data.py`.
+Summary data for sentences elicited from gesture videos and live action videos.
+Includes: the item, its mean transitivity score, SDI/H-index, etc. Gesture summary also contains phonetic characteristics of gestures.

 # Output
 For Q1, see [abstract](https://c-huck.github.io/pdfs/CUNY2021.pdf)